 - BIOL-401 Senior Seminar (1 credit; P/F) (Fall semester)

-(26 credits) Students must take at least 1 course in each of the following 3 sections.
+(26 credits) Students must take at least 1 course in each of the following 3 clusters.
 Students may take Thesis Tutorial (BIOL-340) for up to up to 3 credits as well as RISE (BIOL-341/342) for 6 credits to count as electives.

 In addition to the courses listed, students can also take one or more 1-cr modular courses; these offerings change frequently.
-Students who complete three 1-cr modules can bundle them together to count them as one course towards the College graduation requirement (of 38-courses).

 Cell and Molecular Cluster